tryanbobo/Transpropagation/README.md

 ##### [Back to Contents](#contents)

 ## Installation
-In the Catalog window, ArcToolbox window, or ArcCatalog, right-click either the toolbox or one of its toolsets and click Add Toolbox.
+In the Catalog window, ArcToolbox window, or ArcCatalog, navigate to the tool and select it.
 ##### [Back to Contents](#contents)

 ## How it works